Installing GOAD on PROXMOX Part 1: pfSense

 • Do you want to revert to HTTP as the webConfigurator protocol? y

-pfSense - WAN setup
+pfSense - WAN configuration

-pfSense - LAN setup
+Now we can configure LAN pfSense - LAN setup

-• Configure Ipv4 address LAN interface via DHCP: n
+• Configure IPv4 address LAN interface via DHCP: n

-• Enter the nex LAN Ipv4 address: 192.168.1.2
+• Enter the new LAN IPv4 address: 192.168.1.2

-• Configure IPv6 address LAn interface via DHCP6? n
+• Configure IPv6 address LAN interface via DHCP6? n

 • Do you want to enable the DHCP server on LAN? y

-• Enter the start address of the IPV4 client address range: 192.168.1.100
+• Enter the start address of the IPv4 client address range: 192.168.1.100

 • Enter the end address of the IPv4 client address range: 192.168.1.254

-We are notified we can now access the pfsense webConfigurator at http://192.168.1.2
+We are notified that we can now access the pfSense webConfigurator at http://192.168.1.2 pfSense - webConfigurator available

-Modify ~/.ssh/config to add the following:
+Edit ~/.ssh/config to add the following:

 Host goadproxmox